BSoDium/BDE-ENSEEIHT-sync/README.md

 # BDE-ENSEEIHT-sync
-A simple Google Apps script to synchronize events with Google calendar
+A simple Google Apps script that synchronizes ENSEEIHT's BDE events with Google calendar, so you don't miss out any more afterwork parties because you forgot to check the website on time.
+The script will also notify you by sending an email when a new event is published.

 ## Installation
 - Open the [Google Apps Script](https://script.google.com/d/1bh3OuTim7n_OiK82J_7WL4XKahliSL1DXA2DduQK7zfBJHIvFitgQQg6/edit?usp=sharing) project